SaipranavK/Multiprocessor-Programming/README.md

-# Parallel-Computing-Exercise
+# Multiprocessor-Programming-Exercise
-This repository is a compilation of different programs using parallel computing techniques to speedup operations.
+This repository is a compilation of different programs using parallel computing techniques and multiprocessor programming to speedup different operations.
 Please refer to help.txt files in each program folder for instructions to run the code.